i-am-zaidali/bounty-cogs/risk/README.md

 - Fully interactive with maps, attacks, reinforcements, and fortifications.
 - Automated game flow and dice rolls for battles.
 - Engaging text-based interface with Discord embeds.
-- Territory and troop management commands.
+- Territory and troop management buttons.
 - Save and resume game functionality.

 ## 🎮 How to Play